Culinary Highlights in Berlin

 Restaurant November

-Two Berlin bars rank among the top 100 in the "50 Best Bars" list: "Wax On" in Neukölln's Weserstraße is typically Berlin - handcrafted wooden furniture and an unusual menu - and made it to 29th place in the international ranking at the first attempt.
+Two Berlin bars are among the top 100 in the "50 Best Bars" ranking: Wax On in Neukölln's Weserstraße is typically Berlin - handmade wooden furniture and an unusual menu - and immediately made it to 29th place in the international ranking.
 You should definitely try the signature drink "Go Ape" made from rum, clarified banana juice, a coffee distillate and soda.
 The Velvet Bar is also excellent.
-Although it didn't quite make it into the top 50, it came 77th in the ranking.
+Although it didn't quite make it into the top 50, it is ranked 77th.
+The Victoria Bar and Green Door are long-established but not old school.
+Here, both classics and trends are poured into cocktail glasses in a cosmopolitan style.

 pars Restaurant & Pralinen © Caroline Prange